 On February 23, 2022, the Company completed a private placement of an aggregate of 145,000 preferred shares (125,000 and 20,000 shares to ExxonMobil Renewables, an affiliate of ExxonMobil, and the Senior Lenders, respectively) of Series C Preferred Stock and warrants exercisable to purchase an aggregate of 18,547,731 (5,017,008 issued to settle the Warrant Commitment Liability to the Senior Lenders - see Note B) shares of our common stock at an exercise price of \$2.25 per share to ExxonMobil Renewables, and 11 other institutional investors (all of whom are also lenders under our existing Senior Credit Facility) respectively, for an aggregate purchase price of \$145 million and the settlement of the Warrant Commitment Liability (see Note B).
-As a result of the difference between the \$20 million received by the Company from the Senior Lenders for the purchase of the Series C Preferred Stock and the fair value of the Series C Preferred Stock, the Company recorded a \$9.9 million deemed contribution from the Senior Lenders to Additional paid-in capital.
+As a result of the difference between the \$20 million received by the Company from the Senior Lenders for the purchase of the Series C Preferred Stock and the fair value of the Series C Preferred Stock, the Company recorded a \$9.9 million deemed contribution from the Senior Lenders to Additional paid-in Capital.

-For the three months and six months ended June 30, 2022, we did not declare or pay distributions to the holders of the Series C Preferred Stock.
-Included in the carrying value of the Series C preferred Stock as of June 30, 2022 was the amount of the cumulative, undeclared, unpaid dividends of \$7.6 million, along with the accretion of \$1.9 million for a total \$9.5 million, which was recorded as a reduction to Additional Paid-in Capital for the six months ended June 30, 2022.
+For the three months and nine months ended September 30, 2022, we did not declare or pay cash distributions to the holders of the Series C Preferred Stock.
+Included in the carrying value of the Series C preferred Stock was the amount of the cumulative, declared dividends of \$5.8 million and \$13.5 million, along with the accretion of \$1.8 million and \$3.5 million for the three months and nine months ended September 30, 2022 respectively.
+These amounts are recorded as a reduction to Additional Paid-in Capital for the respective periods.